Glodok: Early history

-In Batavia (now Jakarta), Dutch East India Company created commercial opportunities which attracted immigrants from many areas of what is now Indonesia.
+In Batavia (now Jakarta), the Dutch East India Company created commercial opportunities which attracted immigrants from many areas of what is now Indonesia.
 This economic activity also lured thousands of Chinese people to Java.
 Swift immigration challenged the city's limited infrastructure and created burdens on the city.
 Tensions grew as the colonial government tried to restrict Chinese migration through deportations.

 Recent history

 On 9 October 1740, 5,000 Chinese were massacred and the following year, Chinese inhabitants were ghettoized in Glodok outside the city walls.
-In 1998, Glodok was one of major areas attacked during the May 1998 riots, primarily due to tensions between pribumi and Chinese Indonesians who lived there, who were accused of hoarding the nation's wealth.
+In 1998, Glodok was one of the major areas attacked during the May 1998 riots, primarily due to tensions between pribumi and Chinese Indonesians who lived there, who were accused of hoarding the nation's wealth.
 In 2006, practitioners of Falun Gong were reportedly "assaulted" during a meditation session.
 A Falun Gong representative suggested that the assailants were sent by the Chinese embassy, though a local news organization noted another possible motivation: that Falun Gong practitioners had been "disrupting business" by distributing pamphlets.